azinasili/easy-nav/README.md

 ### Anything Else?

 Nope!
 I message me with any potential bugs.
+In the next update I will convert the jQuery into a plugin so it's even easier to add to your site!